 Many of the activities are based on the S.O.L.E. philosophy where students learn together and have greater control, involvement and choice in their learning.

 Part of the S.O.L.E. philosophy supports the notion of allowing students greater freedom and choice in their learning - in other words to trust the students.

-In 2015 we began a partnership with Aberfeldie and Spotswood Primary schools to establish a S.O.L.E. connection where we brought year 5 and 6 students together to research and investigate what coding was.
+An example of this was a partnership with Aberfeldie and Spotswood Primary schools to establish a S.O.L.E. connection where year 5 and 6 students met together to research and investigate what coding was.
 We ran S.O.L.E. inquiry sessions to gather our collective knowledge and the students selected a number of coding programs to investigate.